Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ILPP is not free in the Unity Editor, it will increase compile and build time for Unity users, therefore we need to implement ILPP as minimal and clever as possible to reduce ILPP processing time overhead.

-Previously, UNET tried to replace all RPC call-sites via ILPP which meant that it had to iterate over every single methods to check potential RPC call sites, traversing entire assembly from top to bottom.
+Previously, UNET tried to replace all RPC call-sites via ILPP which meant that it had to iterate over every single method to check potential RPC call sites, traversing the entire assembly from top to bottom.
 That's not an optimal and clever way of doing it, also it doesn't scale well.
-1000 RPCs meant 1000 iterations over the entire assembly, which as you mighht expect, doesn't scale up well, scales exponentially.
+1000 RPCs meant 1000 iterations over the entire assembly, which as you might expect, doesn't scale up well, it scales exponentially.

 Current implementation of this RFC however, finds RPC methods via reflection metadata by searching for methods with either `[ServerRpc]` or `[ClientRpc]` attributes, then inject extra ILPP-gen'd blocks into the RPC method body itself without touching call sites at all.
 This approach scales linearly and better compared to UNET's approach.

-One other crucial topic to mention here is that we do not IL-gen brand-new stub method for RPCs because we still want people to be able to have a fairly standard debugging experience.
+One other crucial topic to mention here is that we do not IL-gen brand-new stub methods for RPCs because we still want people to be able to have a fairly standard debugging experience.
 We also rewrite PDBs too which makes debugger to not break, developers are going to be able to put breakpoints in the method body, see local variables etc., we are not changing method call context at all.

 ## RPCs will be registered statically